Burwood Plaza: History

 Burwood Plaza opened in 1978 as a competitor to the neighbouring Westfield Burwood shopping centre and was originally anchored by a Waltons department store.
 The location of the centre was strategic as it was close to Burwood train station, and the centre was designed to be a supplies stop for pedestrians boarding the trains.
-In the early 1990s a Franklins Big Fresh replaced the anchor tenant space where the Waltons department store was previously located.
+In the early 1990s, a Franklins Big Fresh replaced the anchor tenant space where the Waltons department store was previously located.
 This would leave Burwood Plaza without a proper department store.
 Franklins Big Fresh would soon close in 2001 and was replaced with a Woolworths supermarket, which became the new anchor tenant.

-The centre has not received any major renovations since its opening in 1978, even before the ownership of Holdmark Property Group.
-One example of the lack of investment in the property is the outdoor signage, which has not been updated since late 1988, even though the official corporate logo for the centre has been changed multiple times since.
-The most recent renovation to the exterior of the building is the updated Woolworths supermarket signage following a company-wide rebrand.

 On 14 November 2015, a small scale Toys "R" Us store opened a location on the space of the former Best & Less clothing store.
 Due to company-wide financial issues within Toys "R" Us unrelated to the centre, the Toys "R" Us location closed in August 2018 and the current tenant, Japanese 100-yen shop Daiso soon opened a store on the former location.

 Burwood Plaza has been in a rapid decline of shoppers since late 2021 due to lack of significant investment into the building in preparation for the redevelopment and the opening of several stores in the neighbouring Westfield Burwood shopping centre which were similar to previous tenants of Burwood Plaza.
 This led to tenants removing their presence in the centre, leaving empty tenant spaces.
-Beginning in 2022, some of the empty tenant spaces were used for COVID-19 vaccination.

 Acquisition and redevelopment

 In November 2014, Parramatta-based Holdmark Property Group acquired Burwood Plaza from Centuria Property Funds for a price of around $80 million.
 With plans for the site to be used to build a commercial complex known as Burwood Place, with a new convenience centered shopping centre.
-The current centre is expected to close in early 2025.
-In January 2019, various renders of the development were released to the public, disagreements from the local Burwood community created a small opposition to the redevelopment.
+The remaining centre was initially expected to close in early 2025.